Incentives and Efficiency in Constrained Allocation Mechanisms: Characterizations for Specific Constraints

 \subsection{The Roommates Problem}

 We now apply our general results to the canonical roommates problem.
-Our main contribution here is characterizing the group strategy-proof and Pareto efficient mechanisms for this problem.

-In the roommates problem, an even number of agents who need to be paired as roommates.
+In the roommates problem, an even number of agents need to be paired as roommates.
 Each agent has a strict preference over the other agents as roommates.
-As discussed earlier, we can model this in our environment by letting $\obj=N$ and using the constraint Any feasible mechanism for this constraint will be called a \textbf{roommates mechanism}.
-As mentioned in the introduction, the literature on the roommates problem has focused on the computational complexity of finding stable matching, and there is very little understanding of incentives and efficiency for one-sided matching.
+We assume that all agents prefer to be matched rather than be unmatched, so we do not consider problems related to individual rationality.
+As discussed earlier, we can model this in our environment by letting $\obj=N$ and using the constraint where $id$ is the identity ($id(i)=i$ for all $i$).
+Any feasible mechanism for this constraint will be called a \textbf{roommates mechanism}.
+As mentioned in the introduction, the literature on the roommates problem has focused on stable matching and there is little known about incentives and efficiency for this problem.

-Theorem \ref{Roommates_Characterization} gives a full characterization of group strategy-proof and Pareto efficient mechanisms for the roommates problem.
-This is akin to the Gibbard--Satterthwaite Theorem that demonstrates all such mechanisms are dictatorships for the social choice problem and the recent result of \citeasnoun{PyUn17} that characterizes all such mechanisms for the house allocation problem, but had not yet been discovered for one-sided matching.
-We settle this question for the roommates problem, and show that all mechanisms with these properties for the roommates problem are generalized serial dictatorships.
+Theorem \ref{Roommates_Characterization} characterizes all group strategy-proof and Pareto efficient roommates mechanisms.
+This is akin to the Gibbard--Satterthwaite Theorem that demonstrates all such mechanisms are dictatorships for the social choice problem and related to the recent result of \citeasnoun{PyUn17} that characterizes all such mechanisms for the house allocation problem.
+We settle this question for the roommates problem, and show that all mechanisms with these properties are sequential dictatorships.

-\begin{theorem} A roommates mechanism is group strategy-proof and Pareto efficient if and only if it is a generalized serial dictatorship. \end{theorem}
+\begin{theorem} A roommates mechanism is group strategy-proof and Pareto efficient if and only if it is a sequential dictatorship. \end{theorem}

+While the proof of Theorem \ref{Roommates_Characterization} is involved and therefore only fully described in the Appendix, we briefly sketch some of the main ideas here.
+Suppose that $f$ is a group strategy-proof and Pareto efficient roommates mechanism.
+Consider any pair $i$ and $j$ and any preference profile $\succsim_{-ij}$.
+Let $X_{i}$ and $X_{j}$ denote the set of objects (partners) with whom $i$ and $j$ cannot be matched in the marginal mechanism $f_{\succsim_{-ij}}$.
+Lemma \ref{dumb objects dont matter} implies that $X_i$ and $X_j$ can be ignored in the marginal mechanism.
+For this discussion, assume that it is possible for $i$ and $j$ to be matched with each other in this marginal mechanism.
+The collection of infeasible allocations in the marginal constraint is a superset of those shown in the left panel of figure \ref{roommates_1}, but by assumption does not contain the allocation $(j,i)$.